Doña Eutimia: Paladar in Havana, Cuba

 Traditional interior of Doña Eutimia

-Although I have never dined inside the restaurant, during my last visit, I took a peak at its interior.
-The inside appeared spacious and bright with beige walls and bursts of color from the red seats.
+Although I have never dined inside the restaurant, I took a peek inside on my last visit.
+The inside was spacious and bright with beige walls and pops of color from the red seats.

-The Cuban charm was further enhanced by dark brown accents, vintage photographs, old clocks, window shutters, and antique lights.
-When I imagine a paladar in Cuba, this is the ambiance that comes to mind.
+Dark brown accents, vintage photographs, old clocks, window shutters, and antique lights added to the Cuban charm.
+When I imagine a paladar in Cuba, this is what comes to mind.

 Doña Eutimia Menu